 Dear Ms. Vicki,

-She currently lives in Florida, and I am stationed in Massachusetts until 2015.
+She currently lives in Florida, and I am stationed in Massachusetts.
 She graduates from college in December.

 This being said, we understand that until I get advanced and transferred or become tour-complete at my current state and get transferred, that it may be futile to try and get her up here with me.
 We will just be leaving again shortly thereafter.